Great (1975 film)

 Great is a British 28-minute animated short film released in 1975, telling a humorous version of the life of Isambard Kingdom Brunel.
 It was directed by Bob Godfrey, produced by Grantstern Films and distributed by British Lion.

 Great won the Academy Award for Best Animated Short Film at the 48th Academy Awards in March 1976, making it the first British animated film to do so.
-Great also won the BAFTA award for Best Animated Film in that same year.
+Great also won the BAFTA award for Best Animated Film the same year.

 Background

-The film recounts the life and works of the 19th century British civil engineer and architect Isambard Kingdom Brunel in a way that is affectionate while often tongue-in-cheek.
+The film recounts the life and works of the 19th century British civil engineer and architect Isambard Kingdom Brunel in a way that is affectionate and often tongue-in-cheek.
 The narrator, voiced by Harry Fowler, explains the triumphs and setbacks of Brunel's career, comparing him to Archimedes, Isaac Newton and Albert Einstein.
 Richard Briers provides the voice of Brunel.
 There are numerous songs in the film, including "Get a big top hat if you want to get ahead".